Body

 This module aims to develop design skills according to a Conceive-Design-Implement-Operate (CDIO)

 compliant methodology.
-It provides the students with theory, methods and practise to create insights
+It provides the students with theory, methods and practice to create insights

-necessary to develop safe, effective and efficient medical devices, which are optimised for specific
+necessary to develop safe, effective and efficient medical devices, which are optimized for specific

 Syllabus